Andy MacNae: Political career

 After helping secure an eight billion pound order of 20 Eurofighter Typhoons from Turkey in 2025, MacNae called on the government to place a domestic order of the jets for the Royal Air Force to "secure that sovereign capability, that production base, that competitive position for the next decade and more."

 His office has been named as the most active MP's office and he himself has been named as one of the most active MP's in the country.
 During a Prime Minister's Questions MacNae criticised Reform UK led Lancashire County Council for cutting nursery funding to which Richard Tice was reprimanded by Nusrat Ghani, the Chairman of Ways and Means for comments he made about MacNae in response.

-He wrote an article in The New Statesman suggesting that the government should stop relying so heavily on Office for Budget Responsibility forecasts and that it should reduce its output of reports to one a year to avoid short-termism.
+MacNae wrote an article in The New Statesman suggesting that the government should stop relying so heavily on Office for Budget Responsibility forecasts and that it should reduce its output of forecasts to one a year to avoid short-term thinking.
+This was then implemented by Rachel Reeves in the 2025 budget.
 He has called for changes to The Green Book which he argues is biased towards southern and more affluent areas and that it needs to be amended to better support northern England.

+Following Andy Burnham becoming prime minister MacNae convened a new group called the Reindustrialisation Research Group (ReRG) which, in an article on LabourList MacNae outlined, seeks to "bring good jobs, opportunity and hope back into every community" and "reversing deindustrialisation".

 He chairs 4 All-party parliamentary groups (APPG): Outdoor Recreation and Access to Nature, Baby Loss, Transport Safety, and Terrorism and Security.
-He is also vice chair the Nepal APPG and treasurer of the Cycling and Walking group.
+He is also vice chair of the Sport APPG and treasurer of the Cycling and Walking group.